 The impact that the genocide created can be gauged from the fact it moved Rabindranath Tagore to such an extent that he refused the colonial masters’ proposal to be knighted.
 It was even criticized by Winston Churchill.

-It was incidentally a political meeting that was being organized in the vicinity of Harmandir Sahib, the Golden Temple, in the city.
-Keeping the importance of this day in mind, Punjabis celebrate it with much gusto and a lot of religious and community fairs are organized.
+It was incidentally a political meeting that was being organised in the vicinity of Harmandir Sahib, the Golden Temple, in the city.
+Keeping the importance of this day in mind, Punjabis celebrate it with much gusto and a lot of religious and community fairs are organised on this day.
 Thus, there is a very good chance that a lot of people killed or maimed on that day had no idea that it was a political assembly going on over there.
-In fact, apart from Sikhs there were many Hindus and Muslims in attendance on the fateful day as well.
+In fact, apart from the Sikhs, there were many Hindus and Muslims in attendance on the fateful day as well.

 Regimental diaries of adjutants from Gorkha Battalion suggest that the 9th April mob attack on a British school teacher named Sherwood was the main catalyst for the killings.
 However, this was just a ruse.
 In actuality, Michael O’Dwyer, Lieutenant Governor of Punjab, and Dyer, who was leading a brigade in neighbouring Jalandhar, feared that there would be a repeat of 1857 in the state and they wanted to repress it anyhow.
 This whole massacre was a part of that scheme.